FedericoMilesi/soul-re/README.md

 Run `python3 -m install -r requirements.txt`

 ### Placing the ROM
-Obviously, you will need to provide your own rom dump of the game.
+You will need to provide your own rom dump of the game.
 The required version is the 1999-07-14 Prototype Version of Legacy of Kain: Soul Reaver.
 If done correctly, you will end up with a .IMG and a .CUE file that you can mount on your PC to get the required binary, SLUS_007.08, which needs to be placed inside the `soul-re` folder.

 ### Build the code